arnabganguly/Kafkaconnect/HDInsightManagedKafka.md

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic7.png)

 - On the HDInsight cluster page click on the SSH+Cluster login blade on the left and get the hostname of the edge node that was deployed.
+You will see that now you have logged into edge node ``ed10``

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic6.png)

+- In this lab you will need to log into ed12 as well.
+To do that simply ssh into ed12 from ed10